 In the early days, e-learning courses were typically custom creations, coded by programmers and developers using highly specialized apps.
 In those days, it could easily require an entire team to create a simple, linear e-learning course.

-Now, creating e-learning is much more accessible.
+E-learning design is now much more accessible.
 Today’s course development apps, also called authoring tools or authoring apps, are so advanced that anyone can create e-learning courses—without any programming or coding knowledge.

 There are many different types of authoring apps out there today, each with their own set of capabilities.
-Some apps, like Rise, have been specifically engineered to create e-learning courses that dynamically adapt to any screen size (also known as responsive e-learning courses).
-Other apps, like Articulate Storyline, are designed to create highly interactive slide-based courses.
-And of course there are also PowerPoint add-ons like Articulate Studio, which make turning PowerPoint presentations into e-learning courses a snap.
+Some apps, like Rise 360, have been specifically engineered to create e-learning courses that dynamically adapt to any screen size (also known as responsive e-learning courses).
+Other apps, like Storyline 360, are designed to create highly interactive slide-based courses.
+And of course there are also PowerPoint add-ons like Studio 360, which make turning PowerPoint presentations into e-learning courses a snap.

-If you’re having trouble figuring out which app is right for your project, here are a couple articles that can help you decide:
+If you’re having trouble figuring out which app is right for your project, here are a few articles that could help you decide:

 - Top 9 Considerations for Choosing the Right E-Learning Authoring App